kevinwo/Listy/README.md

 # Listy

-Listy is yet another multiplatform to-do list app, and it does the most amazing things, like let you add lists and tasks – even delete them – and see what an app with multiple layers might look like.
-Enjoy!
+Listy is yet another multiplatform to-do list app.
+You can add and delete lists and add and delete tasks.
+It truly is a productivity wonder.

-# Why another to-do app?
+## Why another to-do app?

 There are a number of VIPER architecture examples in the wild, but I had not come across something that shows how VIPER can be applied in a DRY fashion across multiple platforms.
 Therefore, I decided to put together and share the way I code in the form of a to-do app.